Content Produced in Partnership with Discover Ruidoso

 A magical place where wildflowers stretch as far as the eye can see and uninterrupted wilderness is paired with a haute downtown when you need some R&R. Originally called Rio Ruidoso, the name translates to “Noisy River.”
 The river cuts through the town, offering a number of places to stay with a “cabins in the woods” meets Southwest chic feel.
 The town is deeply rooted in both Spanish and Native American origins, giving it a unique mish-mashing of cultures.
 Set at an elevation of 7,000 feet in the Sacrament Mountains, it is a refreshing hamlet from the unforgiving desert sun and a ski retreat in the winter months.

 A lot!
-With over 300 days of sun a year, there is no bad time to visit.
+With over 300 days of sun a year, there are tons of things to do in Ruidoso and no bad time to visit.
 It’s surrounded by over a million acres of forest to hike, bike and horseback ride to your heart’s content.
 The area is also home to Smokey the Bear and herds of wild horses.
 Your neighbors will be of the furry and fuzzy variety, as elk, deer, and bears are known to amble about.
 Grindstone and Alto Lakes are the perfect places to unwind fishing, hiking, mountain biking, or simply walking amongst the wildflowers.
 There are over 200 species of migratory birds that flitter about, so you’ll really be “one with the birds” as they say.

-That sounds pretty great…what else is there to do?
+That sounds pretty great…what else is there to do in Ruioso?

 White Sands National Monument (1 hour, 20 minutes) is a must-see day trip with blindingly brilliant dunes as far as the eye can see.
 You can camp, sand board, or horseback ride there.
 Ski Apache gets over 15 feet of snow a year, and in the summer months, it is home to one of the longest zip lines in the world, which has both daytime and nighttime tours.
 A little further afield, you could also venture to Carlsbad Caverns (3 hours), the Hot Springs at Truth or Consequences (2.5 hours), Valley of Fires (45 minutes) or the Three Rivers Petroglyph Site (1 hour, 10 minutes).